matthewashton-k/security-cam-server/README.md

 GET /assets/video.mp4/password (click on a link shown in the index page)\
 GET /logout \
 GET / (shows all the videos stored on the server)

-*I included a test encrypted mp4 (and its decrypted counterpart) in /assets encrypted with the password "pass" so feel free to test out the capabilities of the server using that if you don't want to bother with cloning and runing the client*
+POST /upload (for uploading encrypted videos)

 ## Motion Detecting Client
-* Client code and usage instructions hosted at https://gitlab.com/matthewashton_k/security-cam-client
+* Client code and usage instructions hosted at https://github.com/matthewashton_k/security-cam-client

 TODOS:
 1. make a route for deleting files, or auto-deleting files after a certain amount of time